Professor Jana Funke

 - LGBTQ+ history, literature and culture

-2020-Present: Neha Shaji (Exeter Global Excellence Scholarship-funded): 'India's Illicit Sexualities: Disruptive Queer Representations in Film and Fiction'
+2020-Present: Neha Shaji (AHRC DTP-funded): 'India's Illicit Sexualities: Disruptive Queer Representations in Film and Fiction' (second supervisor)

-2019-Present: Abby Ashley (DTP-funded): ‘Autism and Gender in Contemporary Literature and Culture'
+2019-Present: Abs Ashley (AHRC DTP-funded): ‘Autism and Gender in Contemporary Literature and Culture' (second supervisor)

-2018-Present: Gareth Smith (DTP-funded): ‘Class and Male Homosexuality in Post-War Literature’
+2018-Present: Gareth Smith (AHRC DTP-funded): ‘Class and Male Homosexuality in Post-War Literature’ (second supervisor)

 External impact and engagement